Daniel Williams (drummer): Death

 On May 22, 2025, Williams died in a plane crash in San Diego, California.
 He was aboard a Cessna 550 Citation II jet that crashed into the Murphy Canyon neighborhood near Montgomery-Gibbs Executive Airport at approximately 3:45 a.m. local time.
 The aircraft, piloted by music agent Dave Shapiro, was en route from Teterboro Airport in New Jersey, with a fuel stop in Wichita, Kansas, before its intended arrival in San Diego.

 According to his father, Larry Williams, his son was among the victims of the crash.
 The incident resulted in a fire that affected part of a residential neighborhood consisting of U.S. Navy-owned housing.

 Hours before the crash, Williams shared photos from inside the cockpit on his Instagram account, captioning one with "Here we gooooo."
 Following the incident, The Devil Wears Prada paid tribute to Williams on social media, stating, "No words.
 We owe you everything.
 Love you forever."

 Artistry

 Early in his career, Williams was influenced by bands such as Underoath and blink-182, with Travis Barker's drumming style impacting his own.
 He preferred a minimalist drum setup, believing that "less is more", and utilized high-set cymbals for visual effect, a choice inspired by Barker.
 He also cited Dave Lombardo of Slayer and Joey Jordison of Slipknot as major influences on his drumming style.

 During the recording of the album Dead Throne (2011), Williams worked closely with producer Adam Dutkiewicz of Killswitch Engage.
 Dutkiewicz challenged Williams by having him play songs repeatedly to achieve perfection, pushing him to refine his drumming technique.
 In live performances, Williams was described as "just metal" and "aggressive", during his working in The Devil Wears Prada.
-He particularly enjoyed performing tracks like "Untidaled" and "Mammoth," citing their rhythmic complexity and energy.
+He said he especially enjoyed performing songs such as "Untidaled" and "Mammoth" because of their rhythm and energy.